IsaacJCarnes/MazeGen/proposal.md

 A game where a user has to navigate through a randomly generatored maze using

 ## APIs (Third-party)
-Giphy- To be displayed when user completes mazw (https://developers.giphy.com/docs/api#quick-start-guide)
+Giphy- To be displayed when user completes maze (https://developers.giphy.com/docs/api#quick-start-guide)

 Character- User will move around maze as character/sprite